Mystery Of Gift Designs: Context, Community, Conditions

 - In his disaster resiliency company, Hotel Resilient, Bijan described: "We've come up with a structure with Phuket, a travel destination in Thailand.
 We'll provide all their certifications as an exchange for them to translate all our content into Thai.
 This is one mechanism by which it works with this destination for us to do this.
 But on the other hand, it takes other resources for us to do this certification, so this may not be sustainable in the long-run.
 How do we create an engagement spectrum for many forms of value to flow?
 [Bijan]

-With so much to chew on, we look forward to diving further in a Designing for Values brainstorm with laddership fellows this Wednesday.
-(You're welcome to join.)
+With so much to chew on, we also dove further in a Designing for Values brainstorm with laddership fellows the following Wednesday!

 In case of interest, temporary audio and video recordings of the call, too. :)